TinyIndiDev/RefLib/README.md

 OVERVIEW:
 - This library is simple but very close to the skeleton libraries used in the commercial game.
-- NetService manages network connections and one of listener and connector.
+- NetService manages network connections and one listener or connector.
 - NetService has two groups of threads.
-One is for network and the other is for receive function of game object which is define by application programmer.
+One is for network and the other is for the game logic.

 ![](https://github.com/goopymoon/RefLib/blob/master/Doc/RefLib.jpg)